-More recently, early academic interest in the topic of CSR in the 1950s was quickly followed by broader societal awareness that resulted in pressure on firms to respond.
+Corresponding academic interest in the topic of CSR in the 1950s was quickly followed by broader societal awareness that resulted in pressure on firms to respond.
 In particular, books such as Silent Spring (1962), Unsafe at Any Speed (1965), and The Feminine Mystique (1963) were "credited with being catalysts for the environmental movement, the consumer movement, and the feminist movement, respectively."
-While the extent to which these external forces influence corporate decisions will vary, it is clear that CEOs have always faced pressure to conform to societal expectations.
-What is notable today is how quickly such issues emerge and diffuse.
-The experience of the late Ray Anderson, founder and chairman of Interface Carpets,30 in relation to the environmental practices of his company, is instructive:
+More recently: